General Course Info

 Late Point Forgiveness Insurance Policy

-As "insurance" against sickness, computer crashes, conflicts with other coursework, etc., every student in the course is forgiven 50 points worth of late penalties at the end of the semester.
+As "insurance" against sickness, computer crashes, conflicts with other coursework, etc., every student in the course is forgiven 50 points worth of late penalties on problem sets at the end of the semester.
 Note that "late penalty" means points deducted for credit that you earned and these points will only be added back if the assignment was completed in full.
 Like insurance, there is no reward for not needing to use these points and you should try to avoid using them outside of unpredictable, emergency situations like a computer crashing or being hospitalized.

 Grading Scale Breakdown